beekurt98/capitalize-first-letters-and-is/README.md

 You can enter a full lowercase text and this program will capitalize first letters of each sentence and the lowercase "i" pronouns.

-It works with double quotes.
+> It works with double quotes.
 If the text in double quotes ends with a comma (,) then the program will not capitalize it, but if it's a period (.) then it will turn it into uppercase.
+> You can copy the generated text & clear the areas

 An example lowercase text if you'd like to try (Generated from Blind Text Generator):